Yugam (film)

-Yugam is a 2012 Indian Tamil-language thriller film directed by Sri Pavan Shekhar and starring Rahul Madhav and Deepti (of Pattalam fame).
+Yugam is a 2012 Indian Tamil-language thriller film written and directed by Sri Pavan Shekhar and starring Rahul Madhav and Deepthi Nambiar.

 Production

-The film is directed by erstwhile cinematographer Pawan Sekar, who worked under Jeeva.
-In 2010, the film was shot in Chennai and the songs were shot in Ooty.
+Sri Pavan Shekhar, the cinematographer of Aasai Aasaiyai (2003), Sindhanai Sei and Adhe Neram Adhe Idam (both 2009), made his directorial debut through this film.

 Soundtrack

 Music by Ponraj and lyrics written by Lalithanand.

 Reception

 A critic from The Times of India gave the film a rating of one out of five stars and opined that "The film is full of badly-staged scenes that are further made insufferable by the overpowering background score, poor cinematography (that gives it the feel of a dated TV serial) and a climax that is perhaps the film’s one and only — and unintended — joke".
 Malini Mannath of The New Indian Express wrote that "'Yugam' has an unusual plot, intriguing at times.
 But a taut screenplay and a more focused narration could have made it an engaging thriller".